XavierCHEN34/LivePhoto-Page/README.md

-# AnyDoor
+# LivePhoto

 This is the repository that contains source code for the webpage of LivePhoto.

-If you find AnyDoor useful for your work please cite:
+If you find LivePhoto useful for your work please cite:
 ```
 @article{chen2023livephoto,
       title={LivePhoto: Real Image Animation with Text-guided Motion Control},